1991 Iraqi missile attacks against Israel

 On 17 January 1991, Iraq initiated a missile campaign against Israel.
 Over the course of the next month, approximately 42 Scud missiles were fired into Israeli territory, primarily at the cities of Tel Aviv and Haifa.
 The missile attacks began on the same day as the Gulf War aerial bombardment campaign, which was targeting military infrastructure within Iraqi-occupied Kuwait.
 As many Muslim-majority countries were actively contributing to the American-led military coalition, the Iraqi government had expected them to rescind their support if Israel responded to the missile campaign by attacking Iraq.
 However, Israel was convinced by Jordan and the United States to not retaliate: Jordanian king Hussein bin Talal had persuaded Israeli prime minister Yitzhak Shamir to consider Jordan's stability and not violate Jordanian airspace during a bilateral meeting two weeks earlier; and the Bush administration had increased defense aid to Israel for the purpose of actively countering Iraq's barrages and preventing an Israeli counterattack, thereby ensuring that the coalition's Muslim countries did not withdraw.
 On 23 February 1991, the coalition began a ground offensive into Iraqi-occupied Kuwait and Iraq proper.
 According to UK Cabinet Office records, the then-Minister of Defense of Israel, Moshe Arens said in a meeting at the White House that the Iraqi attacks had caused "extensive damage" in Israel.

 Background

 During the 1948 Arab–Israeli War, Six-Day War and Yom Kippur War, the armies of Iraq and Israel saw action against one another as part of the broader Arab–Israeli conflict.
-At the onset of the conflict, approximately 80% of all weaponry imported by Iran originated from Israel.
+At the onset of the Iran-Iraq conflict, approximately 80% of all weaponry imported by Iran originated from Israel.
 On 7 June 1981, Israel bombed Iraq's Osirak Nuclear Reactor with Iranian intelligence support.
 Israel's motivations for supporting Iran stemmed from a fear of what would have become if Iraq came out victorious and as an opportunity to create business for the Israeli arms industry.